 Going on a first date can be exciting and nerve-wracking all at once.
 Will the two of you hit it off?
 Will you have a lot in common?
 Will the conversation flow?
-While you may be spending all of your time and energy thinking about how you should act when you're on the date itself, it's just as important to focus your attention on how to end the first date.
-After all, you may leave the date truly wanting to see this person again, and the best way to self-sabotage would be to send the wrong signals.
+While you may be spending all of your time and energy thinking about how you should act when you're on a first date, it's just as important to consider how to end a date, too.

 If you want to win big points when you end a first date, as well as do the right and polite thing, you should always remember to say, “thank you.”
 It may be that they paid for your meal or drinks, and you are thanking them for picking up the tab.
 Your gratitude can extend beyond a financial dependence, though.
 You could be thanking them for their time, especially if they had to drive across town or struggled with parking.
 Gratitude goes a long way, whether the date was good or bad.